Course Details

 Please click here for information on funding and scholarships.

-This programme will provide high-level, scholarly, practice-based professional development for faculty to ensure competence in the areas of teaching, learning and scholarship within their professional contexts.
-It will equip them with a range of skills, competencies, insights and capacities, which will ensure that they will bring the highest quality teaching and learning experiences to the students that they teach, while also managing and progressing their own scholarly careers.
+Graduates from the programme will have competence in the areas of learning, teaching and assessment in higher education, i.e. within their professional contexts.
+It will equip them with a range of skills, competencies, insights and capacities, which will ensure that they will bring the highest quality learning and teaching experiences to the students that they teach, while also managing and progressing their own scholarly careers.